remykarem/remykarem.github.io/books-src/cryptography-book/src/cryptosystems/pgp.md

 [RFC 4880](https://datatracker.ietf.org/doc/html/rfc4880)

-PGP is an encryption program for encrypting data.
+PGP is a hybrid encryption program for encrypting data.
+It uses both a symmetric and asymmetric key.

 Encryption: